BenWeekes/agora-netex/README.md

 #### Call the method

-Before publishing your video to the channel, call the optimizeNetworkControl method:
+Before publishing your video to the channel, call the optimizeNetworkControl() method.

-  AgoraRTCNetEx.optimizeNetworkControl(client,options.appid,null, 300, 3000);

-Pass in the min and max bitrates that you wish to move between and match those of your selected profile.
+Pass in the min and max bit rates that you wish the high stream encoder to move between and which match those of your selected profile.

 ## Function arguments

 <pre>

-optimizeNetworkControl(client, rtm_appid, rtm_token, br_min, br_max);
+AgoraRTCNetEx.optimizeNetworkControl(client, rtm_appid, rtm_token, br_min, br_max);

 client         The AgoraRTC client object returned from createClient method.
 rtm_appid      The RTM AppId to connect into an RTM channel.